webrecorder/browsertrix/docs/index.md

 # Browsertrix Docs

-Browsertrix is an open source web archiving system by [Webrecorder](https://webrecorder.net/).
-Sign up for Browsertrix on [browsertrix.com](https://browsertrix.com/) to start archiving with zero setup, or follow our self-hosting guide.
+Browsertrix is an open source web archiving system created by [Webrecorder](https://webrecorder.net/).
+Sign up for Browsertrix on [browsertrix.com](https://browsertrix.com/) to start archiving with zero setup, or follow our self-hosting guide to deploy Browsertrix on your own infrastructure.

 ## Documentation

-Browsertrix Docs are organized into the following sections.
+Browsertrix' Docs are organized into the following sections.
 If you have feedback on the docs, please feel free to [reach out to us](mailto:docs-feedback@webrecorder.net).

 ### User Guide